-The cone of the speaker is the diaphragm that ultimately pushes and pulls the air around it to produce sound waves.
-To work properly, these cones must be lightweight in order to move effectively and durable enough to withstand such movement and environmental factors.
+The speaker’s cone is the diaphragm that ultimately pushes and pulls the air around it to produce sound waves.
+To work properly, these cones must be lightweight to move effectively and durable enough to withstand such movement and environmental factors.

 However, there are still potential issues with speaker cones.